microsoft/vscode-docs/docs/supporting/faq.md

 Extension authors are free to choose a license that fits their business needs.
 While many extension authors have opted to release their source code under an open-source license, some extensions like [Wallaby.js](https://marketplace.visualstudio.com/items?itemName=WallabyJs.wallaby-vscode), [Google Cloud Code](https://marketplace.visualstudio.com/items?itemName=GoogleCloudTools.cloudcode), and the [VS Code Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extensions use proprietary licenses.

 At Microsoft, we open source our extensions whenever possible.
-However, reliance on existing proprietary source code or libraries, source code that crosses into Microsoft licensed tools (Visual Studio) or services, and business model differences across the entirety of Microsoft will result in some extensions using a proprietary license.
+However, reliance on existing proprietary source code or libraries, source code that crosses into Microsoft licensed tools or services (for example Visual Studio), and business model differences across the entirety of Microsoft will result in some extensions using a proprietary license.
 You can find a list of Microsoft contributed Visual Studio Code extensions and their licenses in the [Microsoft Extension Licenses](/docs/supporting/oss-extensions.md) article.

 ## Can I run prerelease versions of VS Code?